intento/intento-api/ai.text.dictionary.md

 }'
 ```

-The response contains the dictionary results grouped by part of speech and a service information:
+The response contains the dictionary results grouped by part of speech and a service information.
+Parts of speech are formatted in snake_case style:

 ```sh
 {